 Pet vaccinations for cats, dogs & rabbits

-We often get asked why do pets need vaccinations every year.
-The simple answer is, annual dog, cat, and rabbit vaccinations give the highest level of protection against devastating, yet preventable diseases.
-Many of these diseases are highly contagious so they not only affect your pet, but many other pets too.
-Our experienced team at Molesey Vets can advise you on how best to protect your pet.
+Many devastating pet diseases are highly contagious so they not only affect your pet, but many other pets too.
+Our experienced team at Molesey Vets can advise you on the vaccinations your pet needs and when, for optimal protection.

 The kitten vaccine can be given from 9 weeks of age and gives protection against diseases that can be fatal or give life-long infection.
 Annual boosters are important for the best protection.

 Feline diseases include:

 - Feline Parvovirus (or infectious enteritis / panleukopenia virus – FPV) – highly contagious, severe infection causes gastrointestinal, immune system and nervous system disease.

 - Cat Flu (Herpes & Calicivirus) – causes runny nose and eyes, sore throat, aches & pains in muscles & joints, mouth ulcers, dribbling, sneezing, loss of voice, and fever.

 - Feline Leukaemia Virus (FeLV) – damages immune system leaving cats susceptible to many other infections & diseases, easily spread by mutual grooming or cat bites, is the second leading cause of death in cats, requires a separate or combined vaccine.

 Puppies can start their vaccination course as early as 6 weeks of age.
 Each year they will require a booster vaccination for optimal protection.